Recall all the wisdom you’ve collected on productivity, time management, smart work, etc, and throw it out of the window.

 It’s like “zoning into” the task with so much focus that not only are you swift but highly engaged.
 The outcome is increased productivity and improved work quality.

-As you’d have figured that modern routines don’t really allow for Deep Work.
+As you’d have figured modern routines don’t allow for Deep Work.
 People today work with dangling attention spans, sporadically consumed in several screens, unable to give undivided focus to one thing at a time.
 It’s a life full of mellow regrets, compromised abilities, and a confused state of struggle.

 If you’re ready to overcome these, this Deep Work guide offers a pathway.